LIFTINGSAFETY

 ATEX Approved Fall Arrest Height Safety Harnesses

 Atex load cells for weighing equipment where In which an explosive gas/air mixture is continuously present for long periods and this would be Zone 0.
 Strain gauge load cells in Zone 1 are made to operate in areas which an explosive gas / air mixture is likely to occur in normal operation.
 Load cells used in working areas In which an explosive gas/air mixture is not likely to occur in normal operation must comply with zone 2.
 We offer three types of Atex load cell; Crane weighers with integrated top suspension and swivel hook.
-Standard loaf cells (to 500 tonne) and load weighing D and Bow shackles t0 100 tonne
+Standard loaf cells (to 500 tonne) and load weighing D and Bow shackles t0 100 tonne.

 ATEX Certified Load cells & Weighing Equipment, Spark Proof